-B. The ISO Supports the Settlement Agreement.
+A. The ISO Supports the Settlement Agreement

 The ISO has always supported the general principle that settlement is the preferred means for resolving complex disputes, even if the settlement involves only a selected subset of the litigants.
-In addition, this Commission has consistently encouraged parties to resolve disputes whenever possible through settlement.
-The Refund Proceeding has now been ongoing for over eleven years.
-Against this backdrop, the ISO continues to support the general principle of settlement as embodied in the Settlement Agreement offered by the Settling Parties.
-The approval of the proposed Settlement Agreement will allow certain amounts of cash to flow sooner than would otherwise be the case and in that respect will clearly benefit Market Participants.
+In addition, this Commission has consistently encouraged parties to resolve disputes whenever possible through settlement.2

+Against this backdrop, the ISO continues to support the general principle of settlement as embodied in the Settlement Agreement.
+The approval of the proposed Settlement Agreement will allow significant amounts of cash to flow sooner than would otherwise be the case and in that respect will clearly benefit Market Participants.

-The ISO also notes and supports the inclusion in the Settlement Agreement of a duty to cooperate on the part of the Settling Parties.
-It will be absolutely essential that the cooperation of the Settling Parties be maintained from the ISO's perspective, so that the proper financial adjustments can be made so as to properly implement the Settlement Agreement.
+The ISO also notes and supports the inclusion in the Settling Agreement of a duty to cooperate on the part of the Settling Parties.3 It will be absolutely essential that the cooperation of the Settling Parties be maintained from the ISO's perspective, so